Destroyer (Marvel Comics)

-The Destroyer is the name of three fictional superheroes appearing in American comic books published by Marvel Comics.
-One of the earliest creations of major comics-industry figure Stan Lee, the original incarnation first appeared in the 1940s during what historians and fans call the Golden Age of comic books.
+The Destroyer is the name of three superheroes appearing in American comic books published by Marvel Comics.
+The original incarnation was created by writer Stan Lee and artist Jack Binder and first appeared in Mystic Comics #6 (October 1941), being one of Lee's earliest creations during the Golden Age of Comic Books.

-Modern incarnations created by Roy Thomas and Frank Robbins appeared in The Invaders #18 (July 1977), and The Invaders #26 (March 1978).
+Subsequent incarnations created by Roy Thomas and Frank Robbins appeared in The Invaders #18 (July 1977), and The Invaders #26 (March 1978).
 The Official Handbook of the Marvel Universe clarifies that all three versions of the character are considered canon.

 Publication history

 Golden Age publications

 The Destroyer first appeared as the cover subject and in a story in Mystic Comics #6 (Oct.
 1941), from Marvel Comics' predecessor Timely Comics.
 One of the World War II-era heroes of what fans and historians call the Golden Age of Comic Books, the character was one of the first co-created by Marvel writer-editor Stan Lee.
 The artist co-creator is uncertain: the story penciler-inker was Jack Binder, but the cover artist, who may have drawn the character first, was Alex Schomburg.

 In 1997, comics historian and former Marvel editor-in-chief Roy Thomas wrote that "Stan's most popular superhero creation before the Fantastic Four was the Destroyer."
 However, a 2019 book by Thomas and Kurt Mitchell described the Destroyer as "a Stan Lee-written mash-up of Captain America's origin and Blazing Skull's setting notable largely for its hero's eerie grey-and-red costume."

 According to Jess Nevins' Encyclopedia of Golden Age Superheroes, "He fights a variety of villains, from ordinary Axis agents to Dr. Dragon to Satan and Madam Satan to the Japanese villain the Face."

 The Destroyer ran as the cover feature of Mystic #6 and of the remaining four issues of that 10-issue superhero anthology, and while less popular than the company's Captain America, the Human Torch, and the Sub-Mariner, he went on to star in issues of nearly every Timely superhero comic-book series — becoming the company's most-published character outside of those three stars and the Angel.

 The Destroyer stood out from other wartime heroes in that he operated solely within occupied Europe.
 Artists associated with the feature include pencilers Al Gabriele and Mike Sekowsky, and inkers Vince Alascia and Allen Bellman.
 Comic-book giant Jack Kirby contributed the Destroyer cover of Mystic Comics #7 (Dec.
 1941).
 The cover was inked by either Syd Shores or Joe Simon (sources differ).

 The character's Golden Age appearances included: